 The phrase, when in Rome comes to mind.
 Rome is so much like home (when compared to India) that it hardly merits its cliché status.
 It should be “when in India”.

-There are a lot of things you will do in India that you thought you never would, but eating with your hands here is the way it’s done and the way you should do it too.
+There are a lot of things you will do in India that you thought you never would, but eating with your hands is the way it’s done here, and is the way you should do it too.

 There’s something intimate about touching your food with your bare hands and once you start, it will be the only way you eat Indian food.
 When the locals see you do it, you’ll likely get a big smile and a head wag in return.